Cleaning Hacks For Lazy

 Clean As You Go

-Practical Applications:
+Applications:

-Wash pots and pans while dinner simmers.
+Wash pots and pans while dinner simmers

 Set A Cleaning Timer

-Ideas For Scheduling Cleaning Sessions:
+Suggestions For Scheduling Cleaner Sessions:

-Tackle Those Pesky Spots With Easy Hacks
+Smooth Over Pesky Spots with Easy Hacks

 Handy Cleaning Hacks:

-Break Cleaning Into Zones
+Divide Into Zones

 Sample Cleaning Zones:

-Bathroom: Clean the toilet, sink, and shower.
+Bathroom: Clean toilet, sink, shower

 Keep Cleaning Supplies Handy